State Regulations in Maine

 - Once you decide on a car, get a car report on it.
-This car report, available through DMV.org, will provide a title search, accident report, lemon report, odometer check, and registration details.
+This car report will provide a title search, accident report, lemon report, odometer check, and registration details.

 - Have a mechanic examine the car to warn you of any damage or problems with the vehicle.

 - Negotiate a price.
 Don't pay more than you should.
 Most sellers do not expect the buyer to pay their original asking price.
 Offer a dollar amount lower than you are willing to pay, then work upwards as the seller makes a counter-offer.